 PPOL 305.
-Managing Government Partnerships.
+Policy Analysis.
 3 hours.

-Intergovernmental finance, inter-jurisdictional competition, intergovernmental cooperation, intergovernmental cooperative agreements, and contractual and informal relations with non-profit organizations and governmental actors.
+Policy analysis and approaches to assessing policy problems and alternatives in the U.S. context.
 Course Information: Previously listed as PA 305.
 Prerequisite(s): PPOL 210 and admission to the BA in Public Policy or Urban Studies or consent of the instructor.